gnozu/gnozu.github.io/index.md

 menu: true
 ---

-## PROFILE
+## SUMMARY
-Experienced UX/UI designer and frontend developer.
-I have spent the last 10 years researching user and business needs to build fast, usable, accessible and attractive interfaces for large-scale websites, apps, and corporate systems.

-I work with marketing and development teams to build great user experiences that enhance an organisation's customer relations and marketability.
-Experience.
+20 years experience as UX/UI designer and frontend developer.
+- UX, user research and testing.
+- Figma/Sketch.
+UI design.
+- CSS/HTML
+- Javascript
+- Laravel, Laravel Nova, PHP
+- Accessibility
+- Frontend performance

-## EXPERIENCE
+## WORK EXPERIENCE

 ### UX and Web Developer, University of Kent, Canterbury.
 2014-Present
 - Lead on UX, user research, data and business needs analysis and UI design for a corporate website rebrand and restructure.
 This led to the large-scale simplification of the website, a modified brand, and a design of a new student-focussed area of the website.

 - User research and UI design for a corporate data system.
 I built a pattern library which was used by developers on the project to build new sections of the system.

 - Work directly with marketing to design (Figma and Sketch) and build new web patterns and designs to help build a better overall student recruitment experience.

 - Implemented a new corporate brand on the university's web estate.
 Used Figma and Sketch to design new web components.
 Building new components with javascript, Sass, HTML, PHP, Vuejs, Alpinejs and Nextjs.

 - Develop using Laravel and Laravel Nova, for maintaining the system backends which drive our suite of APIs.

 - Analysis of Google PageSpeed Insights and Core Web Vitals.
 Implemented the performance improvements using Vuejs, Alpinejs, webpack, code-splitting and lazy-loading.

 - Improved the user experience by getting full W3C AA compliance on the university website.
 It was the first university website to achieve ASPIRE Education Gold 100% compliance.

 ### Web Developer, University of Kent, Canterbury.
 2007-2014
-Part of a team that built and designed a university courses system.
+- Part of a team that built and designed a university course system.
 This system still drives the university's course information pages - a key university product page.
-Responsible for building frontend and backend systems with PHP, MySQL, jQuery, CSS, HTML.
+- Responsible for building frontend and backend systems with PHP, MySQL, jQuery, CSS, HTML.
-Wordpress coding, including implementing the university-wide blogs.kent.ac.uk site.
+- Wordpress coding, including implementing the university-wide blogs.kent.ac.uk site.

 ### 2004 - 2006.
 Smart EPOS Ltd. PHP/MySQL web developer.